What are animals fed and why?

 Fat in an animal’s diet can come from some of the food they already eat.
 It can also come from supplements, like fish oil, that the farmer can feed if that animal needs the extra energy.

 Unlike other farm animals, baby chicks and other hatching species are not fed from their mother.
-When they first hatch, the yolk of their egg is absorbed into their intestines through a special opening, like a human navel.
-The yolk has enough nutrients for the bird to not have to eat for two days.
-When the chicks arrive at the farm, they are fed the same feed as the adult birds.
+When they first hatch, the yolk of their egg is absorbed into their intestines through a special opening, similar to a human navel.
+Once the chicks arrive at the farm, they are fed the same feed as the adult birds.

 And what about horses?